GERMAN version HERE : English PDF

 We know that 'one of his princes' in verse 5 is speaking of Seleucus because of what verse 6 goes on to say.
 In verse 6 we still have the king of the south, but we also now have the king of the north.
 So this 'prince' in verse 5 becomes the king of the north, and we know this is the Seleucid empire because as verse 6 says, the king of the south and king of the north come together through the daughter of the king of the south.

-Verse 6 says "in the end of years."
+WAYMARK 2 - Verse 6 says "in the end of years."
 So this is after the reign of Ptolemy I and Seleucus I. We know from history that this took place through Bernice, the daughter of Ptolemy II Philadelphus (king of the south), who married Antiochus II Theos (king of the north).
 Through this marriage, the kings of the south and north both agreed to peace between them.
 This is the 'agreement' made between them as stated in verse 6.
 But Antiochus II was already married to Laodice, and he puts her aside to marry Bernice.
 But as verse 6 says, she (Bernice) shall "not retain the power of the arm; neither shall he stand."
 In revenge, Laodice had Bernice and Antiochus II killed.
+This places verse 6 around the year 252 BC.

 Daniel 11:7 ...'But out of a branch of her roots shall one stand up in his estate, which shall come with an army, and shall enter into the fortress of the king of the north, and shall deal against them, and shall prevail.'